Case File · USAAF · First Saucer Wave (1947-1952) Declassified May 8, 2026 · PURSUE Release 01

 Background

-In 1947, near CAP Liaie Officer, Kirtlend, the U.S. Army Air Forces recorded an unidentified-object incident that became Incident #227 in the “Check-List - Unidentified Flying Objects” series archived in Box 7 of file 38_143685.
+That the witness was a CAP liaison officer matters for how the report was handled.
+Civil Air Patrol officers were aviation-literate observers embedded in the military reporting chain, which is precisely why their sightings made it onto the USAAF check-list rather than stopping at a local police blotter.
+In 1947, the U.S. Army Air Forces recorded the incident as Incident #227 in the “Check-List - Unidentified Flying Objects” series archived in Box 7 of file 38_143685.
 The records were released by the Department of War on May 8, 2026 as part of the Presidential Unsealing and Reporting System for UAP Encounters (PURSUE).
 The case is one of the first wave of “flying saucer” reports that swept the United States after the Kenneth Arnold sighting of June 1947 and the Roswell incident of July 1947.

 What the form records